hopto-dot/Japanese-Conjugation-Helper/README.md

 ## Features that might come soon
 * Important Anki decks and generate reverse cards
 * New parameters
-* New forms - new forms are constantly being added
 * Search for grammar
 * Input sentences and then get definitions for each word
 * Listen to/watch a clip from a random movie that contains the word you search